 USNS VANDENBERG in 2015 was reefed by the Maritime Administration on May 27, 2009 and is the second-largest artificial reef in the world.
 Photo courtesy National Oceanic and Atmospheric Administration

 What is artificial reefing?

-Artificial reefing is the process of intentionally and permantently sinking a vessel in a strategic location (typically a generally-featurless sea-floor) in order to catalyze and promote marine life.
+Artificial reefing is the process of intentionally and permanently sinking a vessel in a strategic location (typically a generally-featureless sea-floor) in order to catalyze and promote marine life.
 Artificial reefing:

 - provides hard surfaces to which algae and invertebrates such as barnacles, corals, and oysters attach,

 - provides intricate structure and food for assemblages of fish, and